AlenToma/react-native-epub-creator/README.md

   var epub = await EpubLoader(path, RNFS, localProgress);
   // you could add new chapters
   epub.addChapter({
+        fileName: getValidFileNameByTitle("examplefile-%1Chapter1"), // optional, it will take title if not set
         title: "chapter 3",
         htmlBody: "<p>this is chapter 3</p>"
       });